Pan Am Flight 103 bombing investigation: Samsonite suitcase, bomb, clothes, and instruction manual

 Further examination of the clothing believed to have been in the bomb suitcase found fragments of paper (from a booklet on the Toshiba RT-SF 16 Bombeat radio cassette player) embedded into two Slalom-brand men's shirts, a blue baby's jumpsuit of the Babygro Primark brand, and a pair of tartan trousers.
 Fragments of plastic consistent with the material used on a Bombeat and pieces of loudspeaker mesh, were found embedded in other clothing which appeared to have been inside the bomb suitcase: a white, Abanderado-brand T-shirt; cream-coloured pyjamas; a fragment of a knitted, brown, woollen cardigan with the label "Puccini design"; a herringbone jacket; and brown herringbone material, some of which bore a label indicating it came from a pair of size-34 Yorkie-brand men's trousers.

 Contained within this herringbone material were five clumps of blue and white fibres consistent with the blue Babygro material.
 Trapped between two pieces of Babygro fibres were the remains of a label with the words "Made in Malta".
 This label was the first indication of possible Libyan involvement.

 DERA also found the fragments of a black nylon umbrella that showed signs of blast damage.
 Stuck to the canopy material were blue and white fibres, consistent with the fragments of the Babygro.
 Investigators were left in no doubt that these items had been wrapped around the bomb inside the Samsonite suitcase.
-If they could find the person who had bought the clothes, they believed, they would find the Lockerbie bomber (U.S. News & World Report, November 18, 1989).
+If they could find the person who had bought the clothes, they believed, they would find the Lockerbie bomber (U.S. News & World Report, 18 November 1989).

-The singed instruction manual for the Toshiba cassette player was found in a field 70 miles from Lockerbie by Gwendoline Horton the day after the crash.
+The instruction manual for the Toshiba cassette player was found in a field 70 miles from Lockerbie by Gwendoline Horton the day after the crash.
 Later, during the trial, Mrs Horton could not positively identify the official exhibit as the same piece of paper she had found, claiming later that the paper she had found had been more or less intact and not in several pieces.
 Police at the trial said that the paper had been damaged following a series of forensic tests.
-Robert Ingram, a civilian search and rescue worker, however, told the court that police had visited him months after the crash to encourage him to sign a form agreeing that he had found items that he could not remember finding.
+Robert Ingram, a civilian search and rescue worker told the court that police had visited him some months after the crash to ask him to confirm finding items that he did not, in fact, recall recovering.